mitchell-johnson/rocket-cinquantotto/README.md

 ![IMG_2467](https://github.com/user-attachments/assets/20af023c-025d-4f8d-9439-e8c7636d03a0)

 Writing a quick Arduio sketch on my Lolin D32 Board I am getting the following Hex strings when idle.
 Not sure what they mean yet.
 Im assuming they are the temp readings.
+Based on the spec sheet using 115200 baud and strings are hex
 #### Segment: `5AA509821041000100051654`
 - `5AA5098210410001`: Header.
 - `00051654`: Payload.